 There are times when you or a loved one may have to have surgery.
 We know how scary that can be.
 Anytime a procedure is performed that involves the human body, there are risks.
 Most of the time, a skilled surgeon, anesthesiologist, and a team of nurses ensures that everything goes smoothly.

 Unfortunately, sometimes those medical professionals are careless and make mistakes.
 When that happens during surgery, the results can be devastating.

-If you need a Philadelphia surgical malpractice attorney, you can count on the Weitz Firm to be by your side, working to ensure you are compensated for your injuries and your pain and suffering.
+If you need a Philadelphia surgical malpractice attorney, you can count on The Weitz Firm, LLC to be by your side, working to ensure you are compensated for your injuries and your pain and suffering.